 upon determination of their velocity relative to each other,

 which is a measurement subject to improvement).

 It has a diameter of about 7,000 light-years

 and has hundreds of millions or billions of stars.

-but is now classified as a type of spiral galaxy.
+but are now considered a type of spiral galaxy.

 | || |

 |~0||100kpc||200kly||Small Magellanic Cloud|